 - If your kids have short attention span, these bracelets sensory toys bring focus, attention and relaxation, so they are more attentive in school or even at home while doing homework.

-- It is perfect for play, pretend, movement, compression and sensory integration.
+- It is perfect for highly visual kids.

 Toys that Improve Kids’ Fine and Gross Motor Skills